EOSIO/eos/Docker/README.md

 ### Develop/Build custom contracts

 Due to the fact that the eosio/eos image does not contain the required dependencies for contract development (this is by design, to keep the image size small), you will need to utilize eosio/builder.
-However, eosio/builder does not contain eosiocpp.
+However, eosio/builder does not contain enumivocpp.
 As such, you will need to run eosio/builder interactively, and clone, build and install EOS.
-Once this is complete, you can then utilize eosiocpp to compile your contracts.
+Once this is complete, you can then utilize enumivocpp to compile your contracts.

 You can also create a Dockerfile that will do this for you.